Saturday, August 30, 2014

 "O truly sweet Love!
 For Thy love, we are crucified and endure everything!"

 Elder Joseph the Hesychast, "Monastic Wisdom: Eighth Letter"

 An icon of the Blessed Elder Joseph the Cave-dweller and Hesychast (+ August 15th / 28th 1959).
 This year completes 55 years since his blessed repose.
-Though he has yet to be officially canonized by the Patriarchate of Constantinople, we pray that we might follow his great spiritual example, according to our strength, and that he might pray for us all to the Most-merciful Lord. (source)
+We pray that we might follow his great spiritual example, according to our strength, and that he might pray for us all to the Most-merciful Lord. (source)

 Saturday, August 16, 2014

 The following is a well-known and beautiful akathist in praise of our Lord Jesus Christ.
 It was originally written in Greek, attributed to various monastic writers, and probably written between the 9th to the 11th centuries.
 In a publication of the service in praise of the Holy Mandylion published in 1745, this akathist is prescribed to be chanted interspersed with the Orthros on the feast of the Holy Mandylion (August 16) (similar to the famous Akathist to the Theotokos, prescribed to be chanted on the Fifth Saturday of Great Lent).
 Though this Akathist can be chanted at any time, I think that this is a perfectly fitting feast to do so, as we worship our Lord Jesus, our true God, Who truly put on flesh to save us all.
 May He have mercy on us all and save us!